 This visa is available for an applicant who is sponsored by an Australian employer or an overseas employer intending to establish an office in Australia to overcome temporary skilled labour shortages by recruiting personnel from overseas.
 This visa involves a 3-step process.
 First the prospective employer must first apply to sponsor a foreign worker.
 Then the employer must lodge a nomination application to nominate the worker.
 Finally when the two applications are approved the prospective worker can then lodge his/her visa application.
 The applicant if successful will be granted a visa to work for the sponsoring/nominating employer for two to four years.
 The employer is required to provide evidence to show that:

-3. Australian employers can also recruit overseas workers under Labour Agreements concluded with the Department of Immigration.
+3. Australian employers can also recruit overseas workers under Labour Agreements concluded with the Department of Home Affairs.
 Such agreements are only worthwhile to conclude if there are 10 or more workers identified by the prospective employer.

 5. The Department of Immigration has also recently implemented a relatively new category of visas called the Designated Area Migration Agreements (DAMA) visas with certain Australian states and territories to meet the chronic labour shortages of employers in such areas.
 For more information about the DAMA Agreements with the various Australian states and territories.

 This visa is for foreign skilled workers or professionals who want to migrate and work in Australia.
 This visa involves a two-step process.
 Firstly, nomination by an approved Australian employer and then a visa application by the applicant under the nominated stream.
 It is part of the Permanent Employer Sponsored Visa programme.
 You can be in or outside Australia when you apply.
 If you are in Australia, and you wish to apply for this visa you must hold a substantive visa or a bridging visa A, B or C.